cdoty/9918-Adventures/PK8002/Readme.md

 * The graphics hardware is nearly a clone of the TMS-9938/58.
 * The PK8002 supports a keyboard and two joysticks with two buttons each.
 * The cassette image must be encoded to autostart after load.
-&emsp;&ensp;This is a simple look up table replacement for every byte in the cassette file, except for the load start, load end, and program start address.
+This is a simple look up table replacement for every byte in the cassette file, except for the load start, load end, and program start address.
 * [Emu](http://bashkiria-2m.narod.ru/index/emul/0-8) was used for testing the program.
 The MAME driver isn't complete for the PK8002.

 # Memory locations